 |Biocoenosis as an organizing concept|

-is the American name for the biocoenose.
+is the name used in America for the biocoenose.

 These inhabitants or residents includes the periodic migrants to, through or from places such that remote biotic communities may be linked by fish, birds, insects or other migratory species.
 For example Calidris canutus, the migratory red knot bird ties the Arctic tundra, to the Delaware estuary, to the Patagonian grasslands due to its annual migration patterns.
 Other than the Delaware Bay estuary, only the Copper River Delta on the Alaskan coast hosts more birds.